 The 2nd edition of "Selenium Simplified", a tutorial guide to Selenium RC in Java, is a tutorial based book.
 It has plenty of screenshots and walks you through the learning process.
 You can get a good idea of the content and writing style by reviewing the preview on Lulu.com.
 This is an 80+ page preview containing the first few chapters.
 The preview alone should help you get started with Selenium-RC.

 The book contains 417 pages split into 38 chapters, jam packed full of Selenium tutorial goodness.
 It is bursting at the seams with a desire to get the reader quickly and easily doing test automation in Java with Selenium.

 The second edition of the book has been tested with Selenium versions 2.19 and below.
-I will test the book against future release as they become available.

 The book takes you right through the following (see the full table of contents here):

 I assume no previous experience with Java, or programming, or automated web testing.
 So I use a lot of screenshots and code examples to explain clearly what is going on.